-The examination takes the form of a one-hour written comprehensive examination on the two courses "Dynamic Capital Marke Theory" and "Essentials for Dynamic Financial Machine Learning".
+The examination takes the form of a one-hour written comprehensive examination on the courses "Dynamic Capital Marke Theory", "Essentials for Dynamic Financial Machine Learning" and "Exercises, Python, Resesearch Frontier in Dynamic Capital Markets".

 Recommendation: Knowledge in the fields of Advanced Statistics, Deep Learning, Financial Economics, Differential Equations, Optimization.